Who Pays For Car Accident Compensation In Oklahoma?

 Have you been injured in an Oklahoma car accident?
 Depending on the extent of your injuries, you could be looking at tens or hundreds of thousands of dollars in expenses.
 Between lost wages, medical bills and other costs, even a seemingly minor accident can have a major price tag.
 And if you didn't cause the accident, you shouldn't be the one who has to pay.

-Understanding how to get compensation after a car accident can be difficult, which is why it's a good idea to consult an experienced auto accident lawyer.
+Understanding how to get compensation after a car accident can be difficult, which is why it's a good idea to consult an experienced car accident lawyer.
 At Lawter & Associates, we have decades of experience helping people injured in Oklahoma get full and fair compensation for their losses.
 That's why we've prepared this brief overview of compensation for car accidents in our state.
 We know what we're doing because we've been doing this work for more than 40 years.
 Experience matters.

 Oklahoma is an "at fault" insurance state